leptos-rs/leptos/docs/book/src/reactivity/working_with_signals.md

 }
 ```

 After all, `.with()` simply takes a function that takes the value by reference.
-Since `Vec::is_empty` takes `&self`, we can pass it in directly and avoid the unncessary closure.
+Since `Vec::is_empty` takes `&self`, we can pass it in directly and avoid the unnecessary closure.

 ## Making signals depend on each other